calmm-js/partial.lenses/README.md

 #### [`L.append`](#lappend "L.append :: PLens [a] a")

-`L.append` is a special lens that operates on arrays.
+`L.append` is a special semi-degenerate lens that operates on arrays.
 The view of `L.append` is always undefined.
 Setting `L.append` to undefined has no effect by itself.
 Setting `L.append` to a defined value appends the value to the end of the focused array.

 For example: